Dury, Compiègne and Abbeville meetings: The First Abbeville Meeting

 This was the meeting attended by the British generals.
 The Abbeville Meeting was arranged by General Henry Wilson and took place in the afternoon of March 25, 1918 (A second conference, relating to a Supreme War Council meeting, took place on 1-2 May 1918).
-General Haig had informed his superior, General Henry Wilson, of the initial British defeat (at about 7pm, the previous night, over the telephone) and had asked him to come over from England.
+General Haig had informed his superior, General Henry Wilson, of the initial British defeat (at about 7 P.M., the previous night, over the telephone) and had asked him to come over from England.
 Haig also invited the French military leadership to a meeting in Abbeville (30 miles south of B.E.F.
 Headquarters), which was to start at 3pm.
 When General Wilson arrived from London that morning, he met with General Haig at his headquarters in Montreuil (GHQ) at 11am.
 He was told that the British were confronted by the whole offensive weight of the German army.
-General Haig handed Wilson an order, which his headquarters had prepared, that authorized an immediate withdrawal of B.E.F. forces from the trenches in the direction of the Channel Ports of Calais, Dunkirk and Boulogne.
-The order also requested at least 20 divisions from General Petain, to cover the English retreat.
+General Haig handed Wilson an order, which his headquarters had prepared, that authorized an immediate withdrawal of B.E.F. forces from the trenches in the direction of the Channel ports of Calais, Dunkirk and Boulogne.
+The order also requested at least 20 divisions from General Petain, to cover the British retreat.
 Haig said, "Unless the whole French army came up we were beaten" and "It would be better to make peace on any terms we could."
 General Wilson and General Haig drove to Abbeville early that afternoon.
 At 4pm they were met by General Maxime Weygand and his aide.
 Weygand was read the order, and understanding its significance, he asked for a handwritten copy.
 Although the plan meant abandoning the Western Front line as a defense and leaving a breach open to the Germans, it was the best the Allies could do under the circumstances without avoiding the wider catastrophe of encirclement and surrender.
 Weygand left the meeting with the order, and that evening hand delivered it to General Mordacq, Prime Minister Clemenceau's military aide.
 The entire matter was settled the next day, at the Doullens Conference, when all sides finally got together.